WEFG-LD: Changes

 By June 1994, the station's parent company Morton Broadcasting named George Brusstar, operator of small but profitable cable television operations in the Philadelphia suburbs, as its Director of Programming.
 All of the station's programming was abruptly scrapped along with the station's then-slogan ("T-V Heaven, Channel 7").
 The station's new logo became "The Bell", modeled after Philadelphia's Liberty Bell according to Brusstar.
 Replacing the old disco shows, classic westerns, and vintage sitcoms was a new format of 24-hour "two-way talk" programming featuring live TV hosts sitting at a desk with telephones.
 Viewers could call in live and sound off on the issues of the day with the hosts.
-Brusstar hired former Philadelphia radio performer Dennis Marcucci and Modesto, California television personality Al Mario to host shows on the new lineup.
+Brusstar hired former Philadelphia radio performer Dennis Marcucci and Modesto, California, television personality Al Mario to host shows on the new lineup.
 In addition, Brusstar himself was a featured host, and was joined by then-17-year-old Port Richmond resident Mike Phillips.

 A contractual dispute in late 1994 resulted in Brusstar's sudden departure, and all local programming ceased.
 Brusstar was replaced by Mario who hired local college students, activists, and radio personalities in an attempt to cement a stable evening line-up.
-Programs included music ("Dr. Soul's Radio on TV"), comedy ("A Sermon from the Reverend Spoonicci"), and current events commentaries from Mario, homelessness activist Leona Smith, and libertarian Sean McBride.
+Programs included music (Dr. Soul's Radio on TV), comedy (A Sermon from the Reverend Spoonicci), and current events commentaries from Mario, homelessness activist Leona Smith, and libertarian Sean McBride.
 From 11 p.m. to 7 a.m., programming consisted of live TV psychics from a low-power New York City station brought in via satellite.
 By June 1995, infighting between owners forced W07CB off the air.

-Return to the air, decline, and the return of Channel 7
+Later developments

 When Channel 7 next appeared, it was clear Ron Joseph was back in control; for weeks on end, a two-hour VHS tape loop of his recent wedding played continuously.
 Joseph attempted to take the station back entirely via a loophole in the partnership agreement (partner Moxley was imprisoned for the assault of a family member).
-Joseph later operated a low-power TV channel in Wildwood-Cape May, New Jersey, W05AX.
+Joseph later operated a low-power TV channel in Wildwood–Cape May, New Jersey, W05AX.